mooinglemur/vlege/README.md

 Vlege is offered as free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 If you wish to obtain Vlege under another license(including a proprietary commercial license) for inclusion into other software or use in a situation where the GNU GPL is not acceptable, you may contact the Maintainer for further information.

 When obtained under the GNU General Public License, Vlege is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with Vlege.
-If not, you may obtain it at (http://www.gnu.org/licenses/).
+If not, you may obtain it from the [GNU Project](http://www.gnu.org/licenses/).

 Usage of the **Vlege** mark is restricted to the primary Vlege [software](https://github.com/EugeneKay/vlege) distributed by Eugene E. Kashpureff Jr, and references to and usage of the same.
 Further permission is given to use this mark in a manner consistent with the purpose and image of the brand, eg, "Powered by Vlege".